 After the war, the Geisels, who were now living in La Jolla, California, took a trip to Japan to work on a cultural piece for Life magazine.
 Tiring of the movie business, Geisel wanted to spend more time on his children’s books.
 With the advent of the baby boomer generation, children’s books were in high demand, and “Dr. Seuss” became the acknowledged master.
 He held exceptionally high standards for himself and the people he worked with, including his wife, Helen, who authored the Beginner Book A Fish Out of Water.
 Geisel was well-known at the publisher’s office for paying close attention to the details of printing, particularly with regard to the colors used in his illustrations.

 After a long illness, Geisel’s wife Helen died in 1967, a year after his first TV cartoon aired.
 Geisel was grief-stricken.
 In addition to overseeing his business functions, his wife had served as his primary companion, collaborator, and motivator.

 Prolific Later Years

 After remarrying to Audrey Stone Diamond, he resumed his hectic schedule.
 Geisel produced films nearly every year through the 1970s, and two to three books a year almost without pause between 1957 and 1976.
 After 1980 he slowed down, publishing one book a year, then every two years, until his final book, Oh, the Places You’ll Go!, was published in 1990.
-At the age of 87, Theodor Seuss Geisel passed away on September 24, 1991 in California.
+At the age of 87, Theodor Seuss Geisel passed away from oral cancer on September 24, 1991 in his home in California.